njfavale/stat385/readme.md

-This is for the purpose of practicing with git and shell Sum = 2678, Count = 500, Mean =5 - the adventure is almost done!
+the adventure is almost done!